temporalio/documentation/docs-src/typescript/how-to-customize-workflow-type-in-typescript.md

   - typescript
 ---

-The Workflow Type is the Workflow function name.
+In TypeScript, the Workflow Type is the Workflow function name and there isn't a mechanism to customize the Workflow Type.

-In the following example, the Type is `helloWorld`.
+In the following example, the Workflow Type is the name of the function, `helloWorld`.

 <!--SNIPSTART typescript-workflow-type -->
 <!--SNIPEND-->